Nokia Lumia 920: Software

 The Nokia Lumia 920 runs the Windows Phone 8 operating system.
 As with other Lumia devices, the 920 includes Nokia-exclusive apps, such as Nokia City Lens, an augmented reality software that gives dynamic information about users' surroundings using the camera.

 It also includes Nokia's HERE suite of apps, which provide offline maps, worldwide turn-by-turn voice-guided navigation and public transit information.
 Other bundled apps include Nokia Music, which streams thousands of songs for free, and Nokia Smart Shoot, which lets users capture selected parts of a photo by using a lens for the camera app that takes a number of photos in quick succession.

 Updates

 On December 19, 2012, Nokia started rolling out the Portico update for the Lumia 920 and 820, which also included a firmware update for the 920 with camera fixes and battery improvements.
 Current Lumia 920 devices are already shipping with the Portico update.

 From August 16, 2013, Nokia rolled out the Amber update, which is pre-installed on the Nokia Lumia 925 and 1020 and includes several camera and performance improvements, to every Nokia device running Windows Phone 8.

 From approximately January 13, 2014, Nokia rolled out the Black update to Nokia Lumia devices running Windows Phone 8.
 Notable features include an enhanced glance screen and a new camera interface as well as a new Storyteller app.

+Lumia 920 is not officially eligible for upgrading to Windows 10 Mobile, but Windows 10 Mobile Beta is available for Lumia 920.